Akkshita-Prabhu-L/rtl-to-gds-openroad/README.md

 # RTL to GDS Flow using OpenROAD

-## Overview
+## 📌 Overview
-This project explores the RTL-to-GDSII ASIC design flow using open-source tools.
+This project explores the complete RTL-to-GDSII ASIC design flow using open-source tools.
+The objective was to understand how a high-level hardware description is transformed into a physically implementable chip design.

+## ⚙️ Design Description
+- Designed a simple **ALU module in Verilog**
+- Used as input for synthesis and physical design flow

-## Flow Steps
+## 🔄 ASIC Design Flow Explored
 1. RTL Design (Verilog)
-2. Synthesis using Yosys
+2. Logic Synthesis (Yosys)
 3. Floorplanning
 4. Placement
+5. Clock Tree Synthesis (CTS)
-5. Routing
+6. Routing
-6. Timing Analysis
+7. Static Timing Analysis

-## Design
-A simple ALU module was designed in Verilog and used as input for synthesis.

-## Observations
+## 📊 Key Observations
-- Understood how RTL is converted into a gate-level netlist
+- RTL is converted into a **gate-level netlist** during synthesis
-- Explored placement and routing stages
+- Placement determines **cell locations** affecting timing and congestion
+- Routing connects components while optimizing delays
-- Observed timing reports and slack values
+- Timing reports highlight **critical paths and slack values**
-- Learned trade-offs between Power, Performance, and Area (PPA)
+- Trade-offs between **Power, Performance, and Area (PPA)** are crucial

-## Tools Used
+## 🛠️ Tools Used
-- Yosys
+- Yosys (Synthesis)
-- OpenROAD
+- OpenROAD (Physical Design)
-- GTKWave
+- GTKWave (Waveform Analysis)

-## Key Learnings
+## 🧠 Key Learnings
-- Basics of ASIC design flow
+- Understanding of end-to-end ASIC design flow
-- Importance of timing closure
+- Importance of timing closure in digital circuits
-- Role of physical design stages
+- Exposure to physical design stages like placement and routing
+- Basics of analyzing timing reports and slack

-## Note
+## ⚠️ Note
-This project focuses on learning and exploring the ASIC design flow using open-source tools.# rtl-to-gds-openroad Exploring RTL to GDSII ASIC design flow using OpenROAD
+This project focuses on **exploration and understanding** of ASIC design flow using open-source tools, rather than full-scale chip implementation.